 (4) In considering whether it is satisfied as required in subsection (1), the court must disregard the possibility that the person might temporarily be prevented from committing a serious sexual offence by imprisonment, by remand in custody or by the imposition of bail conditions.

-[Section 7 amended by No. 17 of 2016 s.
+[Section 7 amended: No. 17 of 2016 s.
 8 and 44.]

 8A.
 Courts and Tribunals (Electronic Processes Facilitation) Act 2013 Part 2 applies